 The framework came into effect in December 2016 and provides services for parliamentary papers.
 Lot 1 of the framework must be used for parliamentary papers from 1 August 2017.

 Organisations do not need to use Lot 1 of the framework to design or print parliamentary papers.
-However, if Lot 1 is not used to print a HC or CP Paper, the ‘distribution-management’ service must be used.
+However, if Lot 1 is not used to print a HC or CP Paper, the ‘distribution-management’ service must be used instead (see below).

 To access the framework, organisations must have completed a call-off contract.
 Information on completing the call-off contract, framework costs, and practical details of moving to the framework can be obtained from the CCS firstname.lastname@example.org or framework provider email@example.com.

 Are print copies still required?

 Print copies of parliamentary papers must be produced for laying and for any other requirements set by HM Treasury, organisations’ parent departments, or select committees.

 Print copies are also required by Parliament for Members and Peers.
-Where the framework has been used by an organisation to print their documents, the supplier will produce Parliament’s print copies at no cost to the organisation.
+Where Lot 1 of the framework has been used by an organisation to print their documents, the supplier will produce Parliament’s print copies at no cost to the organisation.
 These copies are separate to the copies required for laying.

-If the framework is not used for print copies, organisations must supply their document’s print copies to the supplier for onward delivery into Parliament.
+If Lot 1 has not been used for print, organisations must supply their document’s print copies to the Lot 1 supplier for onward delivery into Parliament.
 The supplier will advise the number of print copies required.
-See the ‘distribution-management’ option for further information on the steps required when the supplier’s print services are not being used.
+See the ‘distribution-management’ option below for further information on the steps required when the supplier’s print services are not being used.